Derrick Fenner

-Derrick Steven Fenner (born April 6, 1967), is a former professional American football player who was selected by the Seattle Seahawks in the 10th round of the 1989 NFL Draft.
-A 6'3" 235-lb. running back from the University of North Carolina, Fenner played in 120 NFL games from 1989 to 1997.
+Derrick Steven Fenner (born April 6, 1967), is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the North Carolina Tar Heels and was selected by the Seattle Seahawks in the tenth round of the 1989 NFL draft.
+Fenner played in 120 NFL games from 1989 to 1997.
 His best year as a pro came during the 1990 season for the Seahawks when he scored 15 touchdowns (14 rushing and 1 receiving).

 In 1987, Fenner spent time in jail after being arrested and charged for a murder.
 He was later released after his lawyer established that he had not been at the scene of the crime.
 In 1988, he pleaded guilty to cocaine possession and received probation.
 As a result of his legal troubles, the University of North Carolina parted ways with him and Fenner went into the NFL draft.
-After Football he made his home with his wife and 2 children in Seattle.
+After football he made his home with his wife and 2 children in Seattle.